Trauma therapy in Denver

 For many queer and trans people, the relational and developmental trauma they carry is tied directly to their identity.
 Family rejection, the chronic stress of hiding and masking, religious trauma, the long-term effects of never feeling safe enough to be fully yourself.
 These wounds arrive together, and they deserve respectful, compassionate support that understands that.

-This is work I'm particularly equipped to offer not just clinically, but because it's personal to me.
+This is work I'm particularly equipped to offer as a clinician, and because it's personal to me.
 If your experience sits at this intersection, you're in the right place.

-You can also find warmlines and peer support resources on the community resources page.
-Support that’s available right now, outside of a therapy room.
+You can also find warmlines and peer support on the community resources page.
+These are available right now, outside of a therapy room.

 You don’t have to keep carrying this alone